 The Free Application for Federal Student Aid (FAFSA) is the single most important application a family can file to be considered for financial aid.
 It is administered by the U. S. Department of Education, required by all colleges and universities, and has no application fee.
-You can visit fafsa.gov to complete the application, which becomes available on October 1st of each year.
-To preview the questions you'll see on the FAFSA, you can view the paper version here.
-To complete the FAFSA, both the student and a parent will need an FSA ID, which can be obtained online at any time.
-You can learn about creating your FSA ID in our webinar here.
+You can visit fafsa.gov to complete the application, which typically becomes available on October 1st of each year, but will not be available until December 2023 for families completing the 2024-25 FAFSA.
+To complete the FAFSA, both the student and a parent will need an FSA ID, which can be obtained online at any time and should be secured a few days before you plan to start the FAFSA.
 If you need assistance with the FAFSA, take advantage of FAFSA Day, a free resource for Massachusetts families.
 You can also view our webinar, Understanding the FAFSA, and read our blog on frequently asked FAFSA questions.

 College or University Financial Aid Application